British Catapult armed merchant

 |Cargo||9106 tons of wheat|

-At 01.13 hours on 20 Sep, 1941, U-74 fired a spread of four torpedoes at the convoy SC-44 east of Cape Farewell.
-Kentrat reported two hits on a first ship and one hit on a second vessel, which sank later.
+At 01.13 hours on 20 September 1941, U-74 fired a spread of four torpedoes at the convoy SC-44 east of Cape Farewell.
+Kentrat reported two hits on a first ship and one hit on a second vessel which sank later.
 The fourth torpedo hit a third ship but was a dud.
 However, only the Empire Burton (Master John Mitchell) was hit and sunk.
-One crew member and one gunner were lost.
-The master, 47 crew members, four gunners and six passengers (RAF personnel) were picked up by the British corvette HMS Honeysuckle (K 27) (LtCdr G.W.
-Gregorie) and landed at Reykjavik.
+One crew member and two gunners were lost.
+The master, 41 crew members, three gunners and six passengers (RAF personnel) were picked up by HMS Honeysuckle (K 27) (LtCdr G.W.
+Gregorie, RNR) and landed at Reykjavik.

 If you can help us with any additional information on this vessel then please contact us.